ajay10000/TP-Link-HS110/README.md

 This version also supports text logging.

+v0.5 2018/08/11 Supports sending the relay (switch) status to Domoticz.

 Please note: I'm not a Python programmer, so if you find anything that isn't OK, please let me know.
 Thanks!